 • Contact Form

-Poets are not eligible to apply if they are close friends and/or have studied with the final judge, Jennifer Militello, in full-time accredited courses within the last three years.
+Please note, poets are not eligible to apply if they are close friends and/or have studied with the final judge in full-time accredited courses within the last three years.

 Decisions regarding eligibility, both initial and throughout the award period, are final.
 UNH/The YAS Foundation reserves the right to withhold the Granite State Poetry Prize in any given year.